curtissmith291/final_project/Group_Action_Items/Deliverable1_README/README.md

 ## Description of Topic

 We are going to be working with a dataset that contains the top 50 rated beers across 112 styles of beer, with approximately 5500 beers in total.
-We are going to build a model that will group beers together based on similar taste profiles from a variety of features including but not limited to abv, average rating of a beer, minimum IBU, and maximum IBU.
+We are going to build a model that will group beers together based on similar taste profiles from a variety of features including but not limited to abv, bitter	sweet, hoppy, and malty.

-The planned clustering model will use unsupervised learning to group together beers based on flavor profiles (e.g., malty, sweet, fruity).
-The end goal is to create an interactive dashboard that allows a user to select/input a known beer and return X number of beers that are clustered near the input beer.
+The planned clustering model will use unsupervised learning to group together beers based on flavor profiles (e.g., malty, sweet, bitter).
+The end goal is to create an interactive dashboard that allows a user to select/input a known beer and return X number of beers that are clustered near the input beer as a recommendation to try.
 The nearby clustered beers will ostensibly be very similar in flavor profile to the input beer.

 Most people have a go to beer or a go to sytle of beer.
-Some prefer lagers, some prefer pilsners and some are fancy and desire IPAs.
+Some prefer lagers, some prefer pilsners, and some are fancy and desire IPAs.
 Typically, different beer styles are known for different qualities and taste profiles.
 A classic pilsner is known for its malty and sweetness while a pale ale is known for its fruity, and citrius-like profile.

-Although most beers within a given style, tend to follow similar patterns, there are some cross overs between beer styles and an individual who limits themselves to one type of beer, may be missing out on other great beers that would match their palate.
+Although most beers within a given style, tend to follow similar patterns, there are some cross overs between beer styles, and an individual who limits themselves to one type of beer may be missing out on other great beers that would match their palate.

 ## Questions We Hope to Answer

-- Which beers are closely have closely related flavor profiles, regardless of the style to which they belong?
+- Which beers have closely related flavor profiles, regardless of the style to which they belong, to a users prefered beer?

 ## Machine Learning Model

-- We initially wanted to use a K-means clustering model but given our particular dataset, we decided to look into a supervised machine learning.
-As part of our initial data preproccessing, we are going to experiment with the KNN algorithm.
-Since we are trying to to group different styles of beers based of of their ABV {correct me if I am wrong here}, we are hoping to use a model that can learn how to label other points based off of previously labeled points.
-Throughout testing, we are also exploring looking into utilizing a Random Forest model

-- After additional EDA, we determined to use unsupervised machine learning, specifically k-means clustering, to cluster the input factors.
-After a full proof of concept has been created, additional clustering algorithms will be explored (e.g., neural network).
+- We initially looked at K-means clustering and KNN models, but given our particular dataset and goals, we decided to use the unsupervised machine learning method with K-means.
+Our model will use k-means to split the population of beers into several classes (based on flavor profile data) and then we will refine each class in a subset of classes.
+From that refinement, we will try to create an ordered list of recommendations that start with data points closest to the input data.
+Throughout testing we are also exploring what is unique between classes and sub-classes.

 ### EDA Processing